mslonik/mslonik/BlockDiagrams_GitHub.md

 - **UI2**: pedals
 - **UI3**: macro keyboard 🖮

-The (programmable) **keyboard** lets you to customize it according to your liking.
-For example perhaps you would like to use sequences, which replace opening bracket, e.g. `(` with sequence of pair bracket `()` and additionally move back position of cursor by one character to place it in between both brackets, to make you ready for typing?
-Or maybe you would like to place permanently question mark character `?` in position of square bracket key `]`: `?` → `]`?
-Or maybe you would like to experiment with different keyboard layout and instead of the default one, `qwerty` use for example `Dvorak`?
-All of this and much more is possible, if you can reprogram your keyboard, which will start to be **yours**.
+The (programmable) **keyboard** lets you to customize it to your liking.
+For example you might want to use sequences that replace opening parenthesis, e.g. `(` with a sequence of pairs of parenthesis `()`, and then move the cursor back one character to place it between the two parenthesis so that you are ready to type?
+Or maybe you want to permanently place the question mark character `?` in the position of the square bracket key `]`: `?` → `]`?
+Or maybe you want to experiment with different keyboard layouts and use for example `Dvorak` instead of the default `qwerty`?
+All this and much more is possible if you can reprogram your keyboard to become **your keyboard**.

 The (programmable) **pedals** are actually a kind of keyboard.
-Usually it has 1÷3 big "keys", ready to be pressed by foot.
-They are excellent for well defined keyboard shortcuts.
-For example left one can be used for copying (`control + C`), middle for cutting (`control + V`), the right one for pasting (`control + V`).
-Or you can use them for selecting the right hint coming from **text prediction** software application, mentioned in the section above.
+They usually have 1÷3 big "keys" that you can press with your foot.
+They are excellent for well-defined keyboard shortcuts.
+For example, the left one can be used to copy (`Control + C`), the middle one to cut (`Control + X`), and the right one to paste (`Control + V`).
+Or you can use them to select the correct hint from the **text prediction** software application, mentioned in the section above.

-The (programmable) **macro keyboard** actually can be a dedicated "second" keyboard, but more practical would be even a small touch screen.
-Then you have much more flexibility in case you would like to change an icon or arrangement of keys.
-The macro keyboard is not for typing, but for occassional pressing the right key, which runs previously recorded set actions, like key presses, mouse clicks etc.
+The (programmable) **macro keyboard** can actually be a dedicated "second" keyboard, but even more practical would be a small touch screen.
+This gives you much more flexibility if you want to change an icon or key layout.
+The macro keyboard is not for typing, but for occassional pressing the right key to perform pre-recorded actions, such as keystrokes, mouse clicks etc.

 ```mermaid
 %% hybrid approach 1